Matgend/TDIP/README.md

 ## Error calculation

-The error calculation is the root mean square error (RMSE) for continuous variables while for categorical variables is the proportion of falsely classified entries (PFC).
+The error calculation is the root mean square error (RMSE) for continuous variables and for categorical variables, is the proportion of falsely classified entries (PFC).
 ```{r}

 #compute error for a data containing MCAR imputed by missForest